AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/local-development-environment/aem-runtime.md

 ---
-title: Configurar o AEM Runtime local para o desenvolvimento as a Cloud Service AEM
+title: Configurar o SDK do AEM local para o desenvolvimento as a Cloud Service do AEM
-description: Configure o Tempo de execução local do AEM usando o Quickstart Jar do SDK do AEM as a Cloud Service.
+description: Configure o tempo de execução do SDK do AEM usando o Quickstart Jar do SDK do as a Cloud Service do AEM.
 feature: Developer Tools
 version: Cloud Service
 kt: 4678, 4677